-Proposed subsection (a)(2) sets forth the requirement to comply with this section until there are no new COVID-19 cases detected in the workplace for a 14-day period.
+Proposed subsection (a)(2) sets forth the requirement to comply with this section until there are fewer than three COVID-19 cases detected in the exposed group for a 14-day period.

-The subsection is necessary to ensure that all COVID-19 cases associated with a major COVID-19 outbreak are identified and reported to the local health department.
+The subsection is necessary to ensure that all COVID-19 cases associated with a major COVID-19 outbreak are identified and specified actions are taken to reduce the spread of COVID-19 at the workplace, until the outbreak has been contained.

 New Subsection 3205.2(b).
-COVID-19 testing.